Emerging chiral edge states from the confinement of a magnetic Weyl semimetal in Co$_3$Sn$_2$S$_2$: Summary

-\textit{Summary.} In summary, we theoretically studied the QAHE from the quantum confinement of the magnetic WSMs.
+In summary, we theoretically studied the QAHE from the quantum confinement of the magnetic WSMs.
 Since the WSM can only be defined in 3D momentum space, a method for the phase transition from WSM to QAHE is breaking the translational symmetry along one direction in the WSM.
 Considering the 2D topological insulating state in the QAHE, the WSMs with strong AHE, low charge density, and layered lattice structure are preferred candidates.
 Considering these material requirements, we focused on the layered magnetic WSM Co$_3$Sn$_2$S$_2$ as a candidate for the realization of QAHE from WSMs.
-In the 2D limit of Co$_3$Sn$_2$S$_2$, we observed two possible QAHE states.
-One is a semi-metal with a Chern number of 6, and the other is an insulator with a Chern number of 3 and band gap of 0.05 eV.
-Compared to magnetic-impurity-doped TIs, the QAHE obtained from the magnetic WSMs possesses a larger energy band gap and high magnetic ordering temperature, which should provide a good substrate for the study and utilization of the QAHE at high temperatures.
+In the 2D limit of Co$_3$Sn$_2$S$_2$, we find two possible QAHE states.
+One is a semi-metal with a Chern number of~6, and the other is an insulator with a Chern number of~3 and band gap of 0.05 eV.
+Our findings are supported by the recent observation of chiral modes at step edges of bulk Co$_3$Sn$_2$S$_2$, which follows from the non-zero Chern numbers in the 2D limit of Co$_3$Sn$_2$S$_2$~\cite{howard2019observation}.